From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Acknowledgements

 {

 }

 {\Alph{section}} {S\arabic{figure}} {S\arabic{table}} [{ [1][]{#1} \maketitlesupplementary }] In this supplementary material, we offer extra details and additional results to complement the main paper.
 In \cref{sec:excessive label evolution in the lesps}, we provide a presentation and analysis of the risk of excessive label evolution in the LESPS framework.
 In \cref{sec:the eedm loss}, we provide a detailed introduction to the used edge-enhanced difficulty-mining (EEDM) loss.
+In \cref{sec:why}, we provide a more detailed explanation on why ``from easy to hard'' fits this task and more visualizations.
+In \cref{sec:compared with other methods}, we provide a detailed performance comparison with other methods (MCLC~\cite{li2023monte}, LELCM~\cite{yang2024label}).
 In \cref{sec:more ablation experiments}, we provide more ablation experiments to fully explore the performance of our proposed Progressive Active Learning (PAL) framework.
 In \cref{sec:more quantitative results}, we provide more quantitative comparative experiments on different datasets.
 In \cref{sec:more qualitative results}, we provide more qualitative results to further verify the superiority of the proposed PAL framework.